mfem/mfem/CONTRIBUTING.md

 The MFEM team welcomes contributions at all levels: bugfixes; code improvements; simplifications; new mesh, discretization or solver capabilities; improved documentation; new examples and miniapps;
-HPC performance improvements; ...
+HPC performance improvements; etc.

 Use a pull request (PR) toward the `mfem:master` branch to propose your contribution.
 If you are planning significant code changes, or have any questions, you can also open an [issue](https://github.com/mfem/mfem/issues) before issuing a PR.
-We also welcome your [simulation images](http://mfem.org/gallery/), which you can submit via a pull request in [mfem/web](https://github.com/mfem/web).
+In addition to technical contributions, we also interested in your results and [simulation images](http://mfem.org/gallery/), which you can share via a pull request in [mfem/web](https://github.com/mfem/web).

 See the [Quick Summary](#quick-summary) section for the main highlights of our